eosdac/eosdac-contracts/README.md

 This is deliberately not asserting on internal verifications because they would not be resolvable by the contract account and could prevent this from being called automatically and reliably. __Perhaps further discussion required for this__

+### paypending

+This is intended to process the pending payments that have accumulated after `newperiod` has finished processing.
+Also any staked tokens that need to be returned after a user has called unreg will be returned via this action.
+This explicit action is necessary since in order to transfer funds from the DAC a multi-sig permission should probably be requried.

+## Tests

+The repo includes automated tests to exercise the main action paths in the contract against a running local node.
+The tests are included in the tests folder as `rspec` tests in Ruby.

+### Installation
+To run the tests you would first need:
+- `ruby 2.4.1` or later installed.
+- Ruby gems as specified in the `Gemfile`.
+    - These can be installed by running `bundle install` from the project root directory.
+Eos installed locally that can be launched via  `nodeos`

+### To run the tests:
+ run `rspec tests/contract_spec.rb` from the project root.